topcoder-platform/ide-ext-vscode/README.md

 - *Your Active Contests*  will list all the contests that you have registered to.
 - *Your Active Submissions* will list all the submissions that you have done.
 You will be able to view the reviews and artifacts (if any) for the submission.
-- *Home* has 3 parts, which will allow you to access the extension features guide, the setup guid or the list of all active challenges respectively.
+- *Home* has 4 parts, which will allow you to open the list of all active challenges, report a problem, configure settins and login/logout.

 ![Activity Bar](/images/activity_bar.gif)